Science

 Objectives

-The Physics and Chemistry Bachelor's degree is a generalist degree in the Sciences of Matter, aiming to provide a solid foundation of skills in the fields of Physics and Chemistry.
-It allows for a wide range of further studies, from professional licenses to doctorates, including masters and engineering schools, leading to professional integration at different levels, from senior technician to researcher or teacher-researcher, including engineering jobs, in the private or public sectors.
+The Physics and Chemistry bachelor's degree is a generalist degree in Material Sciences aimed at providing a solid foundation of skills in the fields of Physics and Chemistry.
+It thus opens up a wide range of further study options, from professional bachelor's degrees to doctorates, including master's degrees and engineering schools, leading to employment at various levels, from senior technician to researcher or teacher-researcher, including engineering professions, in both the private and public sectors.

 Read more